 New Zealand First has put forward amendments to the Government Communications Security Bureau legislation to create an independent panel to oversee the GCSB’s information gathering activities.

 Every Government must ensure the safety and security of its people—that is basic.
+But a democratic Government must also ensure that the principles of democracy, the right to privacy and the freedom of speech, are also protected.

 Speech: POLS 111 class,